GIM Framework · Plain-Language Methodology for Pastors

 04

-Apply domain-level weights
+Apply domain weights

 The eight domain scores are combined into a single composite GIM score using the percentage weights from Section 03.